max027/Notes/React.md

 const val=useData()
 ```

+## useReducer
+* The useState hook is best used on less complex data.
+* The useReducer hook is best used on more complex data, specifically, arrays or objects.
+## useCallback
+## useMemo

+# children prop
+In JSX expressions, the content between an opening and closing tag is passed as a unique prop called children.

 # Assets
 * In react assets can be images,stylesheet,fonts or any other file needed by your application